Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Carolina has combined with its opponents to put up more than 42.5 points in five of 12 games this season.
+- Carolina and its opponents have gone over the current 42.5-point total in five of 12 games (41.7%) this season.

 - Atlanta's games have gone over 42.5 points in seven of 12 chances this season.